Mirror Sites | Access Terms & Conditions | D-Lib Magazine Subscriber List | Privacy Statement

 D-Lib Magazine is an electronic publication with a focus on digital library research and development, including new technologies, applications, and contextual social and economic issues.
 D-Lib Magazine appeals to a broad technical and professional audience.
 The primary goal of the magazine is timely and efficient information exchange for the digital library community to help digital libraries be a broad interdisciplinary field, and not a set of specialties that know little of each other.

 The Corporation for National Research Initiatives (CNRI) is making D-Lib Magazine available for the advancement of knowledge and practice on digital library research and related matters.
-Funding was previously provided by the US Defense Advanced Research Projects Agency (DARPA) under Grant No. N66001-98-1-8908 and by the National Science Foundation (NSF) under Grant No. IIS-0243042.
-The magazine is currently supported by the D-Lib Alliance and other contributors.
+Funding was previously provided by the US Defense Advanced Research Projects Agency (DARPA) under Grant No. N66001-98-1-8908, by the National Science Foundation (NSF) under Grant No. IIS-0243042, and by the D-Lib Alliance and other contributors.

 Opinions presented in D-Lib Magazine articles and reports are the opinions of the authors.
 They do not necessarily reflect the views of D-Lib Magazine, its publisher, the Corporation for National Research Initiatives, or the D-Lib Alliance.